teambit/docs/docs/aspects/teambit.pipelines/builder/builder.docs.md

 Each Bit environment determines its own build pipeline.
 That means, a single workspace that uses multiple environments will run a different set of build tasks on different components depending on their associated environment.
 This is another Bit feature that enables seamless transitioning between different development environments, all in the same workspace.
 It also makes it much easier to integrate the Build Pipeline in your (remote) CI, as it only requires executing the build step - all other per-component build configurations are already set by the various environments being used.

-Since environments are extensible, so are the build pipelines configured by them. **To create your own Build Task or customize your environment's build pipeline, [see here](/building-with-bit/build-pipeline).**
+Since environments are extensible, so are the build pipelines configured by them.

 ## Sequencing the build tasks

 The Build Pipeline takes into consideration the following factors when deciding the order of which to execute each task:

 - **Location**: A task can be executed either at the start or end of the build pipeline.
-This can be explicitly [configured by the task itself](/building-with-bit/build-pipeline#append-to-the-start-or-end-of-the-pipeline-in-relation-to-other-tasks).
+This can be explicitly configured by the task itself.
 - **Dependencies**: A task can depend on other tasks.
 That means, it will not get executed before its dependencies are executed successfully.
-This is [configured by the task itself](/building-with-bit/build-pipeline#append-to-the-start-or-end-of-the-pipeline-in-relation-to-other-tasks).
+This is configured by the task itself.
-- **An environment's list of build tasks**: This is the array of tasks as it is [defined by an environment](/building-with-bit/build-pipeline#override-the-build-pipeline-sequence).
+- **An environment's list of build tasks**: This is the array of tasks as it is defined by an environment

 ## Executing the build pipeline